promptfoo/promptfoo/site/docs/integrations/google-sheets.md

 sidebar_label: Google Sheets
 ---

-# Importing Test Cases from Google Sheets
+# Google Sheets Integration

 promptfoo allows you to import eval test cases directly from Google Sheets.
 This can be done either unauthenticated (if the sheet is public) or authenticated using Google's Default Application Credentials, typically with a service account for programmatic access.

-## Unauthenticated Access
+## Importing Test Cases from Google Sheets

+### Public Sheets (Unauthenticated)

-If the Google Sheet is set to be accessible by "anyone with the link," you can directly specify the share URL in your YAML configuration.
-For example:
+For sheets that are accessible via "anyone with the link", simply specify the share URL in your configuration:

 ```yaml
 prompts: